Sheikhspearee/Facial-Embeddings/README.md

 # - Output: embeddings (e.g., 512-D float vectors)
 # - Supported models: FaceNet, ArcFace, or custom models (configure in embed.py)

-# Contributing
-# Contributions, issues, and feature requests are welcome!
-# Fork the repo and submit a pull request.

-# License
-# This project is licensed under the MIT License — see the LICENSE file for details.